Amanozako

 The amanozako as illustrated by Toriyama Sekien.

 Amanozako (天逆毎) is a monstrous goddess mentioned in the Kujiki, which states that she originated when Susanoo let his own ferocious spirit (his ara-mitama) build up inside him until he vomited her out.

-Like her fellow 8 million gods, Amanozako resides in heaven.

 Personality

 The Wakan Sansai Zue describes this deity as having a furious temper, a beastly head with a long nose, long ears, and great fangs so strong they can chew metal blades ragged, and to be capable of flying for a thousand li.

 Amanozako has been known to be a goddess that goes against conformity and does the opposite of what is expected by society and social norms.
 Also, it is said that Amanozako is picky, and will go into an atrocious rage if she does not get what she wants, or if things do not go according to her way.
 Her wrath cannot be stopped.

 In terms of her godly abilities, the legends and stories say that Amanozako is a trickster, of sorts.
 She likes to possess the hearts of humans and manipulate their emotions and personalities.